curquiza/corewar/README.md

 ### Want to read/add some appendix ?
 Got to `misc/appendix/`.

+### Documentation
+Don't forget to complete your documentation part when working ;)

 ### Git process

-- 3 pre-master branches are used : `asm`, `vm` and `visu`
+- 3 pre-master branches are used : `asm`, `vm` and `visu`.
-- No direct push on those pre-master branches (and on `master` of course).
+- No direct push on these pre-master branches (and on `master` of course).
 - For each feature, create a branch from `asm`/`vm`/`visu`, and when the feature is finished, merge on the pre-master.
 Of course, if your feature has no link with pre-master topic, create a branche from `master`.
-- Pre-master branch (`asm`/`vm`/`visu`) can be merged on master only if all the work is totally completed = all tests green + norminette ok.
+- Pre-master branch (`asm`/`vm`/`visu`) can be merged on master only if all the work is totally completed = all tests green + norminette ok + documentation.
-- Don't forget that 42 headers in files are git cancer.
-Put them on your last commit just before the final merge :)
+- Don't forget that 42 headers (for the norm) are git cancer.
+Add them only on your last commit just before the final merge :)

+### Break process
+It's scientifically proven that playing Clash Royal once an hour will help to manage Corewar.